tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is particularly important in the context of child safety.
-Furthermore, small elements of these devices can be problematic in medical diagnosis after entering the body.
+• Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Furthermore, tiny parts of these magnets are able to be problematic in medical diagnosis in case of swallowing.

 Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.